Is going commando a good option?

 If you are then concerned about chafing from other parts of your body, like your thighs or in-between buttocks, apply some Calmmé for added protection and comfort.

-Calmmé contains no toxins or allergens so it is safe to be used on sensitive areas and for sensitive skin.
+Calmmé contains no perceived toxins or potential allergens and so it is safe to be used on sensitive areas and for sensitive skin.
 Plus the Calmmé packaging has been designed to not cross-contaminate, (transfer bad bacteria from the skin to the product and back with every use.)

 When to best give it a go?